DNS Measurement, Troubleshooting and Security Auditing Toolset

 ===============================================================

-You can measure the response time of any given DNS server for arbitrary requests
+With `dnsping`, you can measure the response time of any DNS server for arbitrary

-You can also trace the path your DNS request takes to destination to make sure
+You can also trace the route of your DNS request to its destination using

-DNS queries being sent to the same DNS server using `dnstraceroute` and observe
+comparing DNS queries sent to the same server, `dnstraceroute` allows you to

-`dnseval` evaluates multiple DNS resolvers and helps you choose the best DNS
+`dnseval` assesses multiple DNS resolvers to help you choose the best DNS resolver

-server for your network.
-While it is highly recommended using your own DNS
+for your network.
+While using your own DNS resolver is recommended to avoid

 # Installation